Back to table of contentsCredit: Amy J. Ko

 In designing user interfaces, there are many ways to bridge gulfs of execution and evaluation.
 One is to just teach people all of these affordances and help them understand all of the user interface's feedback.
 A person might take a class to learn the range of tasks that can be accomplished with a user interface, steps to accomplish those tasks, concepts required to understand those steps, and deeper models of the interface that can help them potentially devise their own procedures for accomplishing goals.
 Alternatively, a person can read tutorials, tooltips, help, and other content, each taking the place of a human teacher, approximating the same kinds of instruction a person might give.

 To many user interface designers, the need to explicitly teach a user interface is a sign of design failure.
 There is a belief that designs should be "self-explanatory" or "intuitive."
 What these phrases actually mean are that the interface is doing the teaching rather than a person or content that is a proxy for a person.
 To bridge gulfs of execution, a user interface designer might conceive of physical, cognitive, and sensory affordances that are quickly learnable, for example.
 One way to make them quickly learnable is to leverage conventions, which are essentially user interface design patterns that people have already learned by learning other user interfaces.
 Want to make it easy to learn how to tell a computer add something to your cart on a website?
 Use a button labeled "Add to cart," which most people will have already learned from using other e-commerce sites.
 Or, leverage natural language, allowing people to say, "Alexa, order me more tissues."
+Alternatively, interfaces might even try to anticipate what people want to do, personalizing what's available, and in doing so, minimizing how much a person has to learn.
 From a design perspective, there's nothing inherently wrong with learning, it's just a cost that a designer may or may not want to impose on a new user.
 (Perhaps learning a new interface affords new power not possible with old conventions, and so the cost is justified).

 To bridge gulfs of evaluation, a user interface needs to provide feedback that explains what effect the person's action had on the computer.
 Some feedback is explicit instruction that essentially teaches the person what functional affordances exist, what their effects are, what their limitations are, how to invoke them in other ways, what new functional affordances are now available and where to find them, what to do if the effect of the action wasn't desired, and so on.
 Clicking the "Add to cart" button, for example, should result in some message to the user that says